All Aces Poker

 • Jackpot: N/A

-Based on Jacks or Better, All Aces Poker is an interesting variation of video poker by Microgaming which offers higher payouts for getting Four of a Kind.
-It runs on the studio’s Quickfire platform and can be played in-browser or as part of Microgaming’s Casino Client for download.
-Bets are available from $/€0.25 to $/€25.00 per round.
+Based on Jacks or Better, All Aces Poker is an engaging variation of video poker from Microgaming that offers higher payouts for Four of a Kind hands.
+It runs on the studio’s Quickfire platform and can be played directly in a browser or through Microgaming’s downloadable Casino Client.
+Bets range from $/€0.25 to $/€25.00 per round.

 Rules and Gameplay

-All Aces Poker is played with a single deck of 52 cards and it follows the standard rules of video poker.
-Once they place their wagers, players are dealt 5 cards and they have the option to hold one or more of them by clicking on the selected card.
-After they choose the Draw button, all cards that have not been kept are replaced by a second deal and the game automatically determines whether the cards form a winning hand or not.
+All Aces Poker is played with a single 52-card deck and follows the standard rules of video poker.
+Once players place their wagers, they are dealt five cards and have the option to hold one or more of them by clicking the selected cards.
+When they click the Draw button, all unheld cards are replaced, and the game automatically determines whether the new hand is a winner.

-Players, who have won a round, are given the option to either Collect or Double their winnings.
-In fact, they can quadruple them in two consecutive rounds of the Gamble feature.
-In them, the regular screen is replaced by a row of five cards – one exposed and four face-down cards.
-To win the round and double their winnings, players need to pick one of the face-down cards and it must be higher than the upcard.
+Players who win a round are given the choice to either Collect or Double their winnings.
+In fact, they can quadruple their payout by succeeding in two consecutive rounds of the Gamble feature.
+During this feature, the regular screen is replaced by a row of five cards – one exposed and four face-down.
+To win the round and double their money, players must pick one of the face-down cards, and it must be higher than the upcard.

 Paytable and Specific Features